This Lasagna Soup is a perfect alternative to traditional oven-cooked Lasagna. Best part? It’s ready in only 15 minutes!

 Lasagna is a big favorite around here.
 I bet I could make it every night and it would get eaten up.
 The problem, of course, is that lasagna is time-consuming to make.
 I therefore can’t make it for my family every day, no matter how much they’d love me for it.

-Speaking of the noodles, they are the SouperTip for this recipe, or at least, the way I cooked them is.
+A quick note about the noodles.
 What I did was to cook them in a separate pot from the soup.
 There are two reasons for this:

 Second, if you anticipate having leftovers then cooking the noodles separately is always the way to go.
 If you cook the noodles in the soup then they stay in there in the fridge and keep soaking up liquid until they’re mush.
 Instead, cook them separately, drain them and then toss them with some cooking oil so that they don’t stick to each other.
 To serve, I put the noodles in a soup bowl with hot tap water for a minute.
 Then drain off the water and add your hot soup.
 No mushy noodles here!